Royal Radar Establishment

 The earlier research and development work of TRE and RRDE on radar was expanded into solid state physics, electronics, and computer hardware and software.
 The RRE's overall scope was extended to include cryogenics and other topics.
 Infrared detection for guided missiles and heat sensing devices was a major defence application.
 The SRDE brought satellite communications and fibre optics knowledge.

+In 1991 they were partially privatized as part of the Defence Research Agency, which became the Defence Evaluation and Research Agency in 1996.
+The North Site was closed in 2003 and the work was consolidated at the South Site, while the former North Site was sold off for housing developments.
+Qinetiq now occupies a part of the former RSRE site.

 Administrative history

 The earliest concerted effort to develop radar in the UK dates to 1935, and Robert Watt replied to an Air Ministry question about radio-based death rays by stating they were impossible, but using radio as a detection means was possible.
 After a simple practical demonstration, a prototype system was built at Orfordness on the east coast of England.
 While on a Sunday drive in the area, Watt noticed the large and unused Bawdsey Manor, and this was leased by the Air Ministry to become first radar research centre in the country.
 Soon after taking over Bawdsey in 1936, the British Army heard of their efforts and formed a group to work with them to develop ground-based applications.
 The first project of this "Army Cell" was a ranging system for anti-aircraft artillery, but they soon added the Coast Defence radars and began work on the proximity fuse.

 At the outbreak of the war in 1939, the location of Bawdsey, right on the east coast, was considered far too exposed to attack.
 The Air Ministry team quickly moved to Dundee in Scotland, where the former Air Ministry Experimental Station became the Air Ministry Research Establishment (AMRE).
 The Army group moved to Christchurch, outside Bournemouth, becoming the Air Defence Experimental Establishment (ADEE).
 The facilities in Dundee proved far too small and isolated, and in May 1940 they moved again, this time to Worth Matravers on the south coast of England, also a short distance from Bournemouth.
 This was accompanied by yet another renaming, now becoming the Telecommunications Research Establishment (TRE).